Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Qualified Summary Obtainment and Privacy-Preserving Tasks

-In this part, we consider the problem of protecting the privacy of the mean function summary.
-Assume $X_{1},X_{2},\cdots,X_{n}$ are i.i.d. elements of an arbitrary real separable Hilbert space $\mbH$ with $\E X_{i} = \mu_{0} \in \mbH$.
-Our goal is to release a differentially private estimator of the true mean function $\mu_{0}$ that satisfies $\epsilon$-DP.
-When using FRL, one can start with $\hat{\mu}_{D} = \frac{1}{n}\sum_{i=1}^{n}X_{i}$, which is an unbiased estimator of the mean function $\mu_{0}$.
-For the ICLP mechanism, we use RERM with square loss to obtain qualified non-private summaries, i.e.,
+We consider the problem of privatizing the mean summary.
+Assume $X_{1},\cdots,X_{n}$ are i.i.d. random elements drawn from an arbitrary real separable Hilbert space $\mbH$ with mean element $\E X_{i} = \mu_{0} \in \mbH$.
+Our goal is to release a private estimator for the true mean $\mu_{0}$ that satisfies $\epsilon$-DP.
+When using the FRL mechanism, one can start with the sample mean $\hat{\mu}_{D} = \frac{1}{n}\sum_{i=1}^{n}X_{i}$, which is an unbiased estimator of $\mu_{0}$.
+For the ICLP mechanism, we use regularized ERM with the square loss to obtain qualified non-private summaries, i.e.,

 with $P(\theta) = \left\| \theta \right\|_{1,C^{\eta}}$ or $\left\| \theta \right\|_{C^{\eta}}^2$ corresponding to ICLP-AR and ICLP-QR respectively.